airthreesixty/website-air360/content/en/product/capabilities/events-segments.md

 #title1
 Visualize trends in real time
 #desc1
-Create reports by event or event type to keep track of user behavior’s performance
+Create reports by event or event type to keep track of user behavior’s performance.
 #title2
 Discover behavioral patterns
 #desc2
-Create funnels to see where users drop-off and reveal where they go with our User Journeys
+Create funnels to see where users drop-off and reveal where they go with our User Journeys.
 #title3
 Validate Hypothesis
 #desc3
-Filter Session Replays by behavior and validate your hypothesis with relevant replays
+Filter Session Replays by behavior and validate your hypothesis with relevant replays.
 #title4
 Create powerful segments
 #desc4
-Define segments of users that triggered any type of event during their session
+Define segments of users that triggered any type of event during their session.
 ::

-::single-description{imagePath="/sunburst.png" imageStatus="block" imageStatus2="hidden" themeColor="#FA734C" id="define-segments"}
+::single-description{imagePath="/sunburst.png" imageStatus="block" imageStatus2="hidden" themeColor="#FA734C" id="define-segments" :container=true}
 #subtext
 SEGMENT DEFINITION
 #title